 During the construction phase of projects, a deterioration in water quality can arise through the release of suspended solids during soil disturbance works, the release of uncured concrete and the release of hydrocarbons (fuels and oils).
-Construction works would be confined to the proposed development footprint, with no works taking place outside of the site boundary within a riparian zone or aquatic habitat.
-The construction of the development will be within the site footprint with limited deep excavation works required for the proposed development.
-The construction of the development would be within artificial surfaces within a site measuring approximately 0.018 hectares.
+Construction works would be confined to the proposed development footprint, with no works taking place within or immediately adjacent to riparian or aquatic habitat.
+The construction of the development would be mainly within an agricultural field.
+There would be limited deep excavation works required for the type of proposed development.